 General elections are held for each office every four years.
 In Leader, elections are held in order to elect a mayor and 6 councillors.
 These councillors will represent the community as a whole and are not representing distinct wards or districts.

-Call for Nominations – September 18th to October 9
+Call for Nominations – March 11th to 25th

 * Pick up nomination papers at the Town of Leader Administration Office

-Nominations Day – October 9
+Nominations Day – March 25

 * Have your nomination packages returned to the Town of Leader Administration Office by